 A Rooster Should Be Friendly To You And Your Flock

-When the rooster is still young you also want to start slowly introducing him to the flock and that will help the process of making the rooster friendly with towards them.
+When the rooster is still young, you also want to start slowly introducing him to the flock, which will help make the rooster friendly toward them.

-Again, NEVER-EVER Hit Your Rooster
+NEVER-EVER Hit Your Rooster

 What Kind Of Behavior Should You Encourage In Your Roosters

-They also want attention so the best way to avoid some of these habits you need to pay no attention at all to your rooster when he is doing some of those activities.
+They also want attention, so the best way to avoid some of these habits is to pay no attention to your rooster when he is doing some of those activities.

 Do not let your rooster mate in front of you; this is typical behavior for roosters that want to challenge their chicken keepers, and if you pay attention to him while he is doing it, that will only motivate him to do it more.

 As part of the rooster’s challenging behavior, there is also the direct approach when the rooster attacks his keeper when the keeper enters the chicken coop.